ToxicFrog/doom-mods/laevis/README.md

 Projectiles home in on enemies.
 Higher levels will lock on from further away and be more maneuverable when homing.

+### Indestructable *(Player only, max 4 levels)*

+**Note:** this requires the mod [Indestructable](../indestructable/) to be installed, or it will not appear in the upgrade pool.
+Recommended settings are: no lives on boss kills or level completion, no limit on lives.

+Gives you extra lives that are automatically expended when you receive lethal damage, restoring some health and temporarily making you invulnerable.
+Each level reduces the amount of damage you need to take to earn an extra life and increases the maximum number you can carry.

 ### Juggler (*Player only, max 1 level)*

 Weapon switching is instantaneous, or nearly so.
 Note that this does not affect reload speed or rate of fire.